How much can I afford to borrow?

 Lenders check how much you can afford

 Lenders used to just multiply your income by up to five times to work out your maximum mortgage size.
 Now it's a lot more complicated as the lender has to check the affordability of the mortgage – but in basic terms, this just means whether you can afford the repayments.

 But, again, it's still not quite that simple.
-Under mortgage rules which came into effect in April 2014, lenders must now obey strict guidelines to check whether a borrower can afford their mortgage repayments, not just at current interest rates, but also if interest rates shot up to 6-7%.
+These days lenders must obey strict guidelines to check whether a borrower can afford their mortgage repayments, not just at current interest rates, but also if interest rates shot up to 6-7%.

 Ignore the scaremongering.
 It's not 'they'll tell you to stop eating steak'.
 They're judging affordability, so if eating out costs push you over the edge it can be a problem.
 If you can comfortably afford it, it's not.

 Even so, it's best to make it as easy for your lender as you can.
 Take a look at our Boost your mortgage chances guide for tips on how to do this.

 Most look at your spending in the three months before you apply for a mortgage, so if you know you're about to apply, try to live sensibly, and well within your means for several months before.
 Put up as much as you can for the deposit if it's your first mortgage, as borrowing less means less risk for the lender, and hopefully less close scrutiny for your finances.

 If you get bonuses or irregular income, unless the amount is guaranteed, lenders may only count half of this towards your annual salary when determining how much you can borrow.
 This varies between lenders though, so it's best to check with the lender.